RedshiftScience/ash-server/README.md

 - ```docker pull redshiftscience/ash-server:latest```

 Then run using a model from Huggingface and checkpoints of your choice at any url for piper and RVC (These are the ones in the example I am using).
-You also need nvidia container toolkit installed for docker if you want to use your nvidida gpu.
+You also need nvidia container toolkit installed for docker if you want to use your nvidia gpu.

 - ```docker run -it --name ash-server -p 44332:44332 -p 50051:50051  -p 50052:50052  ash-server:latest "llama-2-13b.Q4_0.gguf" "TheBloke/Llama-2-13B-GGUF" "https://files.redshiftscience.com/api/public/dl/lMWjjCRp/rvcM/melba-toast.pth" "https://files.redshiftscience.com/api/public/dl/lMWjjCRp/piper/ashera.ckpt" "-c 1000 -v -t 1 --no-mmap -ngl 34 -mg 0 --host 0.0.0.0 --port 44332 --embedding"```